PTE MocksMock Practice Tests

 Mock test accuracy, answered

-Three common reasons: (1) the mock platform scores slightly more leniently than Pearson's engine, especially on speaking, (2) template detection in the real PTE penalises memorised answers that score well on mocks, (3) test-day anxiety causes micro-hesitations that drop fluency and pronunciation scores.
+Three common reasons: (1) the mock platform scores slightly more leniently than Pearson's engine, especially on speaking tasks, (2) template detection in the real PTE penalises memorised answers that score well on mocks — see our guide on most repeated PTE questions, (3) test-day anxiety causes micro-hesitations that drop fluency and pronunciation scores.
+Review our exam day tips to minimise this.

 Yes — the enabling skill breakdown is more diagnostically useful than the overall score.
 Even if the absolute numbers differ from Pearson's, the relative pattern (which skill is weakest) is usually consistent.
-Use it to identify bottlenecks.
+Run a diagnostic test to identify your bottlenecks and build a targeted study plan.

 PTE Mocks uses Azure Speech-to-Text for pronunciation and fluency analysis, Claude AI for writing assessment (grammar, vocabulary, content, discourse), and deterministic scoring for Reading and Listening.
-We are transparent about our methodology and honest that it approximates, not replicates, Pearson's engine.
+We are transparent about our methodology — read our full AI scoring explainer— and honest that it approximates, not replicates, Pearson's engine.

 Find your baseline score, free.